Skip to main content

 How is AI agent work classified for tax purposes?

-Classification depends on the work_type (compute, research, content, consulting, trading) and the state's categorization rules.
+Classification depends on the work_type (compute, research, information_service, content, consulting, trading) and the state's categorization rules.
 Most states apply the True Object Test — what is the customer actually buying?
 AgentTax maps agent work to economic categories (data_processing, information_service, digital_service, professional_service) per state.

 What about marketplace facilitator rules?